- OUR Walking TOURS

 Some of our favorite places to eat are:

-The National Gallery of Art offers a chance to see the only Leonardo da Vinci in the Americas, as well as Turners, Titians and more.
+The National Gallery of Art, which offers a chance to see the only Leonardo da Vinci in the Americas, as well as Turners, Titians and more, is currently closed.

-Remember you don’t need passes to visit the outdoor sculpture gardens!
+But you can still visit the outdoor sculpture gardens!

 In addition to the National Mall, Washington DC has a lot of open green space for exploring.